alllee/AzureAIMystery/LogicApp/README.md

 * Once you are connected to your resource you can perfomr the sentiment analysis on each suspect statement.
 Select "Id" for the "documents id - 1" and then "File Content" for "documents text - 1".
 This brings in the individual suspect statement.
 Enter "en" for the "documents language - 1" to specify that the statements are in English.
 ![connectSentiment](https://user-images.githubusercontent.com/73177811/114729901-4cf84300-9d38-11eb-8734-50476ce7c9b5.png)

-#### 4. Save and test your logic app
+#### 5. Save and test your logic app

 You now have everything necessary to start analysing suspect statements!
 Make sure you have saved your logic app and then click "Run".
 You should be able to select through each suspect statement and look at the sentiment results.

 You can also trigger your logic app from an API call.
 You can perform a HTTP GET request to the URL of your logic app to initiate the logic app.
 Try this method if you would like to learn more about APIs and making HTTP requests.

+## Optional extra steps